-Mexico is quickly becoming one of the most desirable destinations for remote workers, much in part to the number of cheap places to live in Mexico on the beach.
+Mexico is quickly becoming one of the most desirable destinations for remote workers, much in part to the number of cheap beach towns in Mexico.

 There’s no better way to live that laptop lifestyle than with a view of the ocean surrounded by swaying palm trees in a warm, tropical climate.